The Adventures of Rocky and Bullwinkle (TV series): Development

 On December 10, 2017, it was reported that DreamWorks Animation Television was developing a revival of Jay Ward's The Adventures of Rocky and Bullwinkle and Friends.
 Animation was expected to be handled by DHX Studios Vancouver with writing and early production duties taking place in Los Angeles.

 On April 12, 2018, it was announced that Amazon Prime Video had given a series order to the production and that the show would premiere on May 11, 2018.
 Executive producers were reported to include Scott Fellows and Tiffany Ward, daughter of the original series producer Jay Ward.
 On December 15, 2018, it was reported that the series would return with the second half of season one in January 2019.
 On January 3, 2019, it was announced that these episodes would be released on January 11, 2019.

 Casting

-Alongside the series announcement, it was confirmed that voice cast would include Tara Strong, Brad Norman, Ben Diskin, Rachel Butera, Piotr Michael, and Daran Norris.
+Alongside the series' announcement, it was confirmed that the voice cast would include Tara Strong, Brad Norman, Ben Diskin, Rachel Butera, Piotr Michael, and Daran Norris.
 Strong takes over the role of Rocky from the late June Foray; this series is the first instance where Rocky is voiced by somebody other than Foray (besides GEICO commercial, where he is voiced by Lauri Fraser) due to her death in 2017.

 Release

-Alongside the series announcement, the first official trailer was released.
+Alongside the series' announcement, the first official trailer was released.
 On April 27, 2018, four clips from the series were released.